RechardLLee/refly-docs/guide/chrome-extension.md

 1. Clipped content is automatically saved to your knowledge base
 2. Support converting saved content into document format
 3. Edit, organize, and tag saved content
-4. Support adding notes and comments
+4. Support selecting partial content for note creation or AI queries

 ## Supported Platforms